vtt/skiplock/README.md

   ```

 ## Fault tolerant
 `Skiplock` ensures that jobs will be executed sucessfully only once even if database connection is lost during or after the job was dispatched.
-Successful jobs are marked as completed or removed (with `purge_completion` turned on), and failed or interrupted jobs are marked for retry.
+Successful jobs are marked as completed or removed (with `purge_completion` global configuration or `purge` job option); failed or interrupted jobs are marked for retry.

 However, when the database connection is dropped for any reasons and the commit is lost, `Skiplock` will then save the commit data to local disk (as `tmp/skiplock/<job_id>`) and synchronize with the database when the connection resumes.

-This also protects in-progress jobs that were terminated abruptly during a graceful shutdown with timeout; they will be queued for retry.
+This also protects long running in-progress jobs that are terminated abruptly during a graceful shutdown with timeout; these will be queued for retry.

 ## Scalability
 `Skiplock` can scale both vertically and horizontally.
 To scale vertically, simply increase the number of `Skiplock` workers per host.
 To scale horizontally, simply deploy `Skiplock` to multiple hosts sharing the same PostgreSQL database.

-## Statistics and counters
+## Statistics, analytics and counters
 The `skiplock.workers` database table contains all the `Skiplock` workers running on all the hosts.
 Active worker will update its timestamp column (`updated_at`) every minute; and dispatched jobs would be associated with the running workers.
 At any given time, a list of active workers running a list of jobs can be determined using the database table.

+The `skiplock.jobs` database table contains all the `Skiplob` jobs.
+Each job's successful execution stores the result to its `data['result']` field column.
+If job completions are not purged then their execution results can be used for analytic purposes.

-The `skiplock.counters` database table contains all historical job dispatches, completions, expiries, failures and retries.
+The `skiplock.counters` database table contains all the counters for job dispatches, completions, expiries, failures and retries.
 The counters are recorded by dates; so it's possible to get statistical data for any given day or range of dates.
   - **completions**: numbers of jobs completed successfully
   - **dispatches**: number of jobs dispatched for the first time (**retries** are not counted here)
-  - **expiries**: number of jobs exceeded `max_retry` and still failed to complete
+  - **expiries**: number of jobs exceeded `max_retries` and still failed to complete
-  - **failures**: number of jobs interrupted by graceful shutdown or errors (exceptions)
+  - **failures**: number of jobs interrupted by graceful shutdown or unable to complete due to errors (exceptions)
   - **retries**: number of jobs dispatched for retrying

 Code examples of gathering counters information: